WUSTL-CSE222-FS18/studio-01-s1-finer-miller/README.md

 ***Q1.3 Briefly describe your solutions (use a list) and any strengths/weaknesses you see.***

+T shirt with sensors to determine when the user is sweaty.
+It alerts your phone when your are sweaty as a reminder to drink water.

+Shoes that sense when sweaty and alert you to drink water.

 ## Part 1.5: Feedback (10 minutes total)

 Meet with your corresponding group again.
 And, again, select which set will be Designers first.